 One click Comment and Un-Comment of code

 If you are testing a project, the most conventional method is to disable all the modules (sets of code) and test individual module and then recombine them.
-For doing this, the comment and un-comment button on the code editor can be used. with one click you are able to comment out large parts of code and revert back by selecting the commented out portion and clicking the un-comment button.
+For doing this, the comment and un-comment button on the code editor can be used.
+With one click you are able to comment out large parts of code and revert back by selecting the commented out portion and clicking the un-comment button.
+There are short-cut keys available to do this, which can make life, a lot simpler.

 Variable, headers and function Navigation